Updated January 13, 2021

 Each of us must adhere to these fundamental measures intended to protect the health and safety of our community:

-- Wear face coverings in shared spaces.
+- Wear face coverings in shared or public spaces.

 - Practice six-feet social distancing.

 - Wash our hands frequently.

 - Only come to campus when authorized to do so and complete the daily health check on days that we are coming to campus (also available via the LiveSafe app).

 - Stay home and seek medical advice if we are experiencing symptoms.

 - Complete the health and safety training prior to our return to campus.

 - Do not bring to campus anyone from outside of the Yale community or anyone not authorized to be on campus.